AML Checks for Estate Agents & Property Companies

 Faster client onboarding

-Our single user-friendly platform will enable your business to undertake the necessary KYC and AML checks within minutes – thereby helping to improve the client experience, too.
+Our single, user-friendly platform will enable your business to undertake the necessary KYC and AML checks within minutes.

-Our single user-friendly platform will enable your business to undertake the necessary KYC and AML checks within minutes – thereby helping ...
+Our single, user-friendly platform will enable your business to undertake the necessary KYC and AML checks within minutes.

-The SmartSearch system evolves in line with the latest ever-changing regulations from the FATF and HMRC, to help prevent your estate agency business from falling out of compliance.
+The SmartSearch system evolves in line with the latest ever-changing regulations from the FATF and HMRC, helping you stay compliant.

 Easier record keeping